Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Coordinator of the Undergraduate Major in Geology

 Phone: +64 4 463 5844

 Phone: +64 4 463 6108

-Geology courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building, blocks A and B.
+Geology courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building.

 Please note: the list below shows undergraduate-level courses only.
 For a complete course listing, see the list of all Geology courses.

 ESCI 201 – Climate Change and New Zealand's Future

 ESCI 202 – Sedimentology and Palaeontology